Sorting through submission documents can feel endless. Files arrive by email in random formats, with missing details, and nothing is consistent.

 Examples include tax forms, loan applications, and financial statements.
 Because the layout rarely changes, the AI can process these files quickly.

-Optical character recognition extracts the data, and the system validates the fields before sending them into existing systems.
+Document OCR technology extracts the data, and the system validates the fields before sending them into existing systems.
 This reduces errors and saves time on manual checks.

 Semi-Structured Documents